Skip to main content

 isolate_handle.terminate_execution();

-// without crashing the process.
+// V8 panicking the host process.

 5 * current_value